sahib/misc/performance/2_cpu.rst

     * Every instruction needs to do all 5 steps
     * Modern CPUs can work on many instructions at the same time
-    * They can be also re-ordered by the CPU!
+    * They can be also re-ordered by the CPU! (think of a queue that gets reordered)
     * This can lead to issues when an instruction depends on results of another instructions! (branches!)
     * It can even happen that we do unncessary work!
       This made the SPECTRE and MELTDOWN security issues possible that made cloud computing 20% slower over night.